samarthd007/Doctor_Clinic_Appointment_System/README.md

 then run npm install in project folder to install all project dependencies

-run npm start and hit the api calls starting from register controller
+run npm start in frontend folder to start the application

 Application Schema